 It is good to have any parties present at the inspection, as everyone agrees upon.
 In that way, everything is above board and the issues, if any that come up can be discussed on the spot.

-Once the inspection is completed, and inspection report will be prepared by the home inspector, same thing with the location of rebar in concrete.
+Once the inspection is completed, and inspection report will be prepared by the home inspector.
 This report is usually made the same day, or by the next, if the inspection is conducted late in the day.
 It can be sent by encrypted email or on a website protected by a password.

 If the repairs are extensive, there may have to be some re-negotiating before a final decision can be taken, as there may need to be more details worked out about construction and timing.